What Our Clients Say

 Supervised and Unsupervised Learning

 In practice, many machine learning problems lack labeled data against which a model may be trained.
-In this course, you’ll learn how approach problems apply unsupervised learning techniques to problems without labels.
+In this course, you’ll learn how to apply unsupervised learning techniques to problems without labels.

 Introduction to Data Engineering